aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/fake_operators.md

 ### Fake operators

-Except for `.` `::`, `ternary operator`, and the logical operators, most of what seem like operators are in fact methods defined for that particular object.
+Except for `.` `::`, `ternary operator`, and the logical operators, (and some others) most of what seem like operators are in fact methods defined for that particular object.

 For instance, when we write `'abc' == 'abcd'` in ruby, we are not using an operator but a method call defined in the String class.